rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 });
 {{< /highlight >}}

-In order to initialize Apollo Client, you must specify link and cache properties on the config object.
-Once you start your application again, everything should run without any errors.
-If it doesn't check whether you have implemented a basic App component in your *src/App/index.js* file.
-After all, the `ReactDOM` API needs to hook this component into the HTML.
+To initialize Apollo Client, you must specify link and cache properties on the config object.
+Once you start your application again, there should be no errors.
+It doesn't check whether you have implemented a basic App component in your *src/App/index.js* file because the `ReactDOM` API needs to hook this component into the HTML.

 ### Exercises:

-* read more about {{% a_blank "the network layer configuration in Apollo Client" "https://www.apollographql.com/docs/react/advanced/network-layer.html" %}}
+* Read more about {{% a_blank "the network layer configuration in Apollo Client" "https://www.apollographql.com/docs/react/advanced/network-layer.html" %}}
-* invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5FYZT8T" %}}
+* Invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5FYZT8T" %}}

 {{% chapter_header "Connect Data-Layer to View-Layer: Introducing React Apollo" "react-apollo-connecting-layers" %}}

-Everything you have done before was the framework agnostic part of Apollo Client.
-However, without connecting React to the Apollo Client, you would have a hard time making use of GraphQL in React in a convenient way.
-That's why there exists an official library to connect both worlds: {{% a_blank "react-apollo" "https://github.com/apollographql/react-apollo" %}}.
-The great thing about those connecting libraries: there exist solutions for other view-layer solutions such as Angular and Vue too.
-Hence you can make use of the Apollo Client in a framework agnostic way.
+All we've donen thus far has been the framework agnostic part of Apollo Client.
+However, without connecting React to it, you'd have a hard time making effective use of GraphQL.
+That's why there is an official library to connect both worlds: {{% a_blank "react-apollo" "https://github.com/apollographql/react-apollo" %}}.
+The great thing about those connecting libraries is that there are solutions for other view-layer solutions like Angular and Vue, too, so you can use the Apollo Client in a framework agnostic way.
 In the following, it needs two steps to connect the Apollo Client with React.
-First, install the mentioned library on the command line in your project folder:
+First, install the library in the command line in your project folder:

 {{< highlight javascript >}}
 npm install react-apollo --save
 {{< /highlight >}}

-Second, import its ApolloProvider component and use it as a composing component around your App component.
+Second, import its ApolloProvider component, and use it as a composing component around your App component.
 Under the hood, it uses React's Context API to pass the Apollo Client through your application.
-You shouldn't forget to pass the client instance to it as prop:
+Remember to pass the client instance to it as prop:

 {{< highlight javascript "hl_lines=3 11 13" >}}
 import React from 'react';